 - reduction of chronic opioid prescriptions for the ESRD population

 - behaviorial, cognitive, and medical interventions to reduce the number of opioid prescriptions in ESRD hemodialysis patients

 About the HOPE Consortium

-The HOPE consortium will be composed of five to seven Clinical Centers and a Scientific and Data Research Center.
-The consortium will develop an intervention to initiate multipronged pain treatment tailored individually to each patient, using buprenorphine and other novel agents to reduce dependence on opioids in affected patients.
+The HOPE consortium is composed of eight Clinical Centers and a Scientific and Data Research Center.
+The consortium will deliver a pain coping skills intervention and will offer buprenorphine to reduce dependence on opioids in selected hemodialysis patients.

 NIDDK offers the following funding opportunities for HOPE